gfh112/Lars/_pages/cv.md

 ======
 * B.S. in Physics, Copenhagen University, 2016
 * M.S. in Astrophysics, Copenhagen University, 2019
-* Ph.D in Astrophysics, The University of Hong Kong, 2023 (expected)
+* PhD in Astrophysics, The University of Hong Kong, 2023

 Skills
 ======
-* Statistical analysis and model comparisson using Bayesian framework
+* Statistical analysis and model comparison using Bayesian framework
-* Computational skills in the programing languages:
+* Computational skills in the programming languages:
   * Python, primarily used for post-processing of data and as a visualization tool
   * C++, modifying existing code and parallelise problems
-  * Knowledgable in fortran, MatLab, IDL and iraf
+  * Knowledgable in SQL, Fortran, MatLab, IDL and Iraf
 * Quality control and testing of new simulation results

 Publications